-In its Formula Rate Plan, each utility may propose an approach to earn a return on demand-side management investments to place such investments on more equal footing with other supply-side resource and infrastructure investments on which utilities earn a return.
-Demand-side management investments shall include, but not be limited to, equipment, incentives and rebates, marketing and delivery, direct installation costs (including plumbing installations), and any administration costs.
+Demand-side management investments may include, but are not limited to, equipment, incentives and rebates, marketing and delivery, direct installation costs (including plumbing installations), and any administration costs.
 Incentives may include information, technical assistance, leasing programs, product promotions and direct financial inducements.
 Financial inducements may include, but are not limited to, rebates, discounted products and services, appliances and alternative financing arrangements.
-Any financial inducements undertaken by a utility intended to be reflected in the utility's rates, including traditional promotional practices of the utilities contemplated in MPSC Docket No. 1994-UA-115, must be incorporated under and meet the cost effectiveness requirements described in this rule to the extent that such financial inducement allows the customer to make a decision between using natural gas or electricity.
+Any financial inducements undertaken by a utility intended to be reflected in the utility's rates, must be incorporated under and meet the cost effectiveness requirements described in this rule.